WissamMU/javaScrept_learing/ch.4-ReactNative/mySupplier/stepsCreateAppUsingExpress.md

 16. update and delete using update server/controller/userController

 # front end
+- I didn't focus on the steps here so there's a lot missing
 1. create new folder for frontend and install

    - **npx create-expo-app myAppName --template blank@50** - version after 50 use typescript